DoaaMosalam/KotlinApprentice/README.md

 # Kotlin Apprentice – Practice Solutions 📘🧑‍💻

-Welcome to my personal repository where I’m solving and documenting all the exercises and hands-on projects from the **Kotlin Apprentice** book by [Kodeco](https://www.kodeco.com/books/kotlin-apprentice) (formerly RayWenderlich).
+Welcome to my personal repository where I’m solving and documenting all the exercises and hands-on projects from the **Kotlin Apprentice** book by (formerly RayWenderlich).[Kotlin Apprentice.pdf](https://github.com/user-attachments/files/20728808/Kotlin.Apprentice.pdf)

 ## 📌 Purpose